 Eligibility for use of STBG funds has been expanded over the years to include environmental provisions, modification of sidewalks to meet Americans with Disabilities Act requirements, and infrastructure based intelligent transportation systems capital improvements.
-The region forecasts over \$188 million from this federal program over the course of the next 22 years.
+The region forecasts over \$262 million from this federal program over the course of the next 25 years.
+Key Federal revenue sources are detailed below.